The National Weather Service Forecast Office in Wilmington, OH provides opportunities

 2. Job Shadow

-Job Shadows are normally available in Wilmington, OH during the school year (September through April).
+Job Shadows are normally available at the NWS Wilmington, OH office during the school year (September through April).

-Job Shadows are intended for high school (junior and above) or college (freshman through senior)
+Job Shadows are limited to high school (junior and above) or college (freshman through senior)

 students considering the field of meteorology, or considering a career in the National Weather Service.
-Due to staffing considerations, interested
+Those below a junior in

 There are three levels of "Job Shadow" available to students.